News

 Effective digital menu organization begins with dividing content into clear, logical sections that guide customers through their ordering journey.
 Group similar items together, such as appetizers, main courses, desserts, and beverages, while maintaining consistent visual hierarchy across sections.

 Digital menus should reflect natural ordering patterns, placing popular categories where customers naturally look first.
 Use distinct visual cues like color-coding, icons, or subtle animations to differentiate sections while maintaining brand cohesion.
 Consider implementing collapsible sections or rotating content to maximize screen real estate without overwhelming viewers.
 This systematic approach helps customers navigate options efficiently and make confident purchasing decisions.
+Additionally, digital menu boards can display specific menus at different times of the day, allowing for effective dayparting and seasonal promotions.

 7. Don't Emphasize Currency Signs